Find Divorce Support

 - Some towns have local professional associations of psychologists.
 This is an excellent method of finding divorce support.
 It has been detected that mental health professional facilitate services in such associations at a decreased rate or sometimes even free of charge.
 Another issue is that such groups may be open to a fixed number of attendees.
 So, the facilitator interviews the person, who desires admission in this group and then checks if there is any vacancy in the divorce group

 - The number of people experiencing a divorce is increasing day by day.
-Consequently, clergy persons of various faiths have founded faith based ministries with local houses of worship.
+Consequently, clergy persons of various faiths have founded faith based ministries with local houses of worship/ religious worship places or churches.
 The intention of these groups is to start the process of healing of divorced individuals and assist them to address the anger, hurt, pain and adapt to the changing circumstances

 - Main contact